metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 ### SAML Identity Provider URL

-Metabase will redirect login requests to this URL.
-That is, this URL is where people will go to log in to your SSO.
+Metabase will redirect login requests to the Identity Provider URL, where people will go to log in with SSO.

 Different IdPs use different names for the Identity Provider URL.
 Here are some common examples: